 It might often appear like our children are misbehaving in order to make our life more difficult.
 Why can’t they just obey the rules at the park and everyone have a good time?

 However, there is always a reason for disobedience, whether it is as basic as a hungry or weary child or as complex as academic challenges.

 It will be much simpler to develop empathy for your child and respond with compassion if you understand the cause for the misbehaving.
 If you can’t figure out why simply know there is one.
 If your child is acting out because they love you and want to please you, there is a reason.

 Spending time with your child, or being present with them, draws you closer together.
-It understands that no matter what their behaviour is that day, all children need to feel loved and accepted by their parents.
+It understands that no matter what their behavior is that day, all children need to feel loved and accepted by their parents.

 Time-in isn’t always a pleasant experience.
-It is not all hugs and rainbow painting.

 Because you’re holding the line on a boundary, it may appear that your child is sobbing or throwing a tantrum next to you.
 It may appear that you are discussing the significance of the safety measures you have in place as well as why you had to leave the park early.